 A welding torch is a mechanical tool used for melting and fusing metals.
 There are two types: air-cooled TIG torches, which have only one gas input and are prone to overheating, and water-cooled TIG torches, which have a gas input and output for water lines, ideal for larger projects requiring rapid cooling.
 However, these torches require a water cooler system to be installed.

 The working of tungsten inert gas welding is less complex and can be easily understood.
-It operates under a similar principle to MIG welding; the base metal and bonding materials are melted by the heat generated by an electrical current. it then cools and forms a solid joint.
-Although there is still a huge difference between the welding despite the similarities.
+The principle of operation is similar to MIG welding; an electrical current generates heat that melts the base metal and bonding materials.
+It then cools down and forms a solid joint.
+Despite the similarities, there is still a significant difference between the welding processes.

 After preparing, welding the metals together is essential, considering factors like arc length, travel speed, and torch angle.
-TIG welds can run without filler material, melting the base metals, but can be used with filler rods or metal coils if needed.
+We can run TIG welds without filler material, melting the base metals, but if necessary, we can use filler rods or metal coils.
 TIG cold welding, despite its popularity, lacks fusion due to reduced heat input and is ineffective in creating strong, permanent joints.

 Differences between MIG and TIG welding

-TIG welding is a unique welding process that uses a non-consumable electrode and separate filler material, unlike MIG welding which uses a continuous, consumable wire electrode.
-TIG welding is commonly used for joining pipes and thin materials due to its low heat input, preserving the microstructure of metals.
+TIG welding is a unique welding process that uses a non-consumable electrode and separate filler material, unlike MIG welding, which uses a continuous, consumable wire electrode.
+Due to its low heat input, TIG welding commonly joins pipes and thin materials, preserving the microstructure of metals.

 The table below shows the difference between TIG and MIG welding: